destinymalone/head-first-java-cliffsnotes-example/chapter-5-writing-a-program-extra-strength-methods/README.md

 ```

-Now, let's talk about "random()" and "getUserInput()".
+Now, let's talk about `ranom()` and `getUserInput()`.

 #### random()

-int randomNum - We declare an int variable to hold the random number we got back
+`int randomNum` - We declare an int variable to hold the random number we got back

-(int) - This is a 'cast', and it forces the thing immediately after it to become the type of the cat (the type in the parenthesis).
+`(int)` - This is a 'cast', and it forces the thing immediately after it to become the type of the cat (the type in the parenthesis).
 Math.random returns a double, so we have to cast it to be an int (we want nice whole numbers between 0 and 4).
 In this case, the cast drops the fraction part of the double.

-(Math) - A class that comes with Java.
+`(Math)` - A class that comes with Java.

-random() - A method of the Math class
+`random()` - A method of the Math class

-(() \* 5) - The Math.random method returns a number from 0 to just less than 1.
+`(() * 5)` - The Math.random method returns a number from 0 to just less than 1.
 So this formula (with the cast), returns a number from 0 to 4 (0 - 4.9999999999, cast to an int and drop numbers after the decimal).

 #### getUserInput()

-String guess - We declare a String variable to hold the user input String we get back ("3", "5", etc.).
+`String guess` - We declare a `String` variable to hold the user input `String` we get back ("3", "5", etc.).

-helper - An instance we made earlier, of a class that we built to help with the game.
-It's called GameHelper and you haven't seen it yet.
+`helper` - An instance we made earlier, of a class that we built to help with the game.
+It's called `GameHelper` and you haven't seen it yet.

-getUserInput - A method of the GameHelper class that asks the user for command line input, reads it in after the user hits RETURN/ENTER, and gives back the result as a String.
+`getUserInput` - A method of the GameHelper class that asks the user for command-line input, reads it in after the user hits RETURN/ENTER, and gives back the result as a String.

-("enter a number") - This method takes a String argument that it uses to prompt the user at the command-line.
+`("enter a number")` - This method takes a String argument that it uses to prompt the user at the command-line.
 Whatever you pass in here gets displayed in the terminal just before the method starts looking for user input.

 ## One last class: GameHelper

 We made the dot com class.
 We made the game class.
-All that's left is the helper class- the one with the getUserInput() method.
+All that's left is the `helper` class, the one with the `getUserInput()` method.

 ```java